The Law of Compression: Communication Efficiency in Predictive Systems

 5.2 Implications and Challenges

-The emergence of MCR could lead to:
+The emergence of MSC could lead to:

 - Enhanced AI Collaboration: Improved problem-solving capabilities through more sophisticated and efficient inter-machine communication.